-The Cambodian education system has dealt with a number of setbacks throughout the establishment of the country's independence.
+The Cambodian education system has dealt with several setbacks throughout the country's establishment of its independence.
 Consequently, the standard of public education in Cambodia is relatively low, especially in comparison to other East Asian countries such as Japan and South Korea.
-However, measures to improve the standard of education have been implemented over the last couple of years.
+Nonetheless, Cambodia has implemented measures to improve the standard of education over the last couple of years.

-Most expat parents send their children to a private or international school in Cambodia.
-While pricey, this option tends to minimise the disruption and discomfort of going to school in a new country.
+Most expat parents send their children to private or international schools in Cambodia.
+While pricey, this option minimises the disruption and discomfort of going to school in a new country.

 Public schools in Cambodia

-Education on a state level is controlled through the Ministry of Education, and by the Department of Education on a provincial level.
-Cambodian general education is based on a national school curriculum that consists of two main parts: basic education and upper secondary education.
+The Ministry of Education controls education on a state level, and the Department of Education manages school affairs on a provincial level.
+Cambodian general education is based on a national school curriculum, consisting of two main parts: basic and upper secondary education.

 The language of instruction in public schools is Khmer, meaning that expat children are unlikely to attend a local school.

-Even though public education is free in Cambodia, in rural areas the attendance at schools is below average, as children often have to work in order to help their families.
+Even though public education is free in Cambodia, school attendance in rural areas is below average, as children often have to work to help their families.

 Private and international schools in Cambodia

-Private schools in Cambodia tend to operate from a particular religious ideology or foreign curriculum, allowing students to study in their own language or religion.
+Private schools in Cambodia tend to operate from a particular religious ideology or foreign curriculum, allowing students to study in their home languages and religions.

-Some schools have an entry assessment prior to accepting a child, and many also require a health check, including vaccine and health records.
+Some schools have an entry assessment before accepting a child, and most also require a health check, including vaccination and health records.

-Many of the better private and international schools have waiting lists so it’s best to apply in advance.
+Many highly rated private and international schools have waiting lists, so it is best to apply in advance.

 Special-needs education in Cambodia

-With mainstream public education already being extremely under-resourced, there is little support available for students with special educational needs.
+With mainstream public education already under-resourced, there is little support for students with special educational needs.
 Historically, such students have been overlooked at best and entirely excluded at worst.

-However, more robust support for special-needs education is slowly developing within the private-school sector as funding allows these schools the required resources.
-The level of support available varies widely from school to school and may come at an additional cost to tuition fees.
+That said, more robust support for special-needs education is slowly developing within the private-school sector as funding allows these schools the required resources.
+The level of support available varies widely between schools and may come at an additional cost.

 Tutors in Cambodia

-Though tutors aren't widely used by locals, expat families may find them useful in the move to Cambodia and there are many tutoring companies geared towards expats.
-Tutors can help ease the adjustment to a new curriculum, or can assist students with learning a new language or maintaining their mother tongue.
-Tutoring services may also be used in the run-up to important exams such as A-Levels or SATs.
+Though tutors aren't widely used by locals, expat families may find them useful in the move to Cambodia.
+Fortunately, there are many tutoring companies geared towards expats.
+Tutors can help ease the adjustment to a new curriculum or assist students with learning a new language or maintaining their mother tongue.
+Expats may also employ tutoring services in the run-up to important exams such as A-Levels or SATs.